 Reading opens up a world of opportunity for our children.
 Through reading literature, they can experience lives and visit places that they may otherwise never have the opportunity to.
-We provide our children with high quality phonics teaching in EYFS and Year 1 and encourage them to supply this knowledge to decoding words so that they leave KS1 as confident, fluent readers.
+We provide our children with high quality phonics teaching in EYFS and Year 1 through Little Wandle, and encourage them to supply this knowledge to decoding words so that they leave KS1 as confident, fluent readers.
 Early readers are provided with fully decodable reading books linked to the phonemes they are learning in class to support this.

 Once children are able to read the decodable books confidently, they will begin to use our Accelerated Reader system.
 The children complete their Star test and then read books at an appropriate level for them, answering comprehension quizzes before moving on to a new book.

 Each class visit the school library weekly.
 The children are encouraged to choose a book they are interested in, which may not be one they can read themselves.
 The book can be taken home, for parents and children to enjoy together.
 In addition, classes visit Shirley library each term.

 Reading comprehension sessions focus on teaching the children a range of comprehension skills including retrieval, inference and understanding vocabulary choices so that children can fully explain their understanding of what they have read.
 As the children move through the school their comprehension sessions will focus on a wider range of high quality texts including fiction, non-fiction and poetry.
 Children will have greater opportunities to analyse choices that author's have made allowing them to then apply this knowledge to their own writing.

 In every class, the children will be read to by an adult ’expert’ reader daily.
 This may be a high quality text or rhyme or part of the class novel and will give the children the opportunity to hear an expert reader who can relate a story in an engaging manner.
 It is a time for children to enjoy books, while providing them with rich language experience and opportunities to develop vocabulary and comprehension skills, with planned questions and key vocabulary.